Konohamaru04/Realtime-To-Do-App/README.md

 # Real-time To-Do List App with Angular and Custom WebSocket Server
 This is a guide on how to build a real-time To-Do List application using Angular for the front-end and a custom WebSocket server for real-time communication.
+You can use this concept implement functionality accourding to your need, I'm using to-do app as an example.
 The application allows multiple users to collaborate and see updates to the to-do list in real-time.

 ## Prerequisites
 To follow along with this guide, make sure you have the following: